Martonai/Project-Skidrow/First Project/docs/requirement_spec.md

 ## Functional requirements

 ## System laws, standards, recommendations
+This application is not open source and cannot be distributed for money.
+In addition, this application exclude any other copy version.
+Application must be use at company, it cannot be used at home.
+This application was built by three main pillar.
+1. Integrity
+2. Availability
+3. Confidentiality

 ## Current buisness process model
 Nowadays the paper-based system is obsolete and not redundant as well.
 This is not an unified system, you cannot trace your own work, your own problems etc...